ConvLab/ConvLab-3/data/unified_datasets/README.md

 > **Necessary**: Run `python check.py $dataset` in the `data/unified_datasets` directory to check the validation of processed dataset and get data statistics in `data/unified_datasets/$dataset/stat.txt`.

 ### How to create dataset README
 Each dataset has a README.md to describe the original and transformed data.
-Follow the Hugging Face's [dataset card creation](https://huggingface.co/docs/datasets/dataset_card.html) to export `README.md`.
-Make sure that you:
+Please follow the `README_TEMPLATE.md` and make sure that you:
-- include your name and email in the **Urls->Point of Contact** section.
+- include your name and email in **Who transforms the dataset**.
-- include the following additional information in the **Dataset Description->Dataset Summary** section:
+- include the following additional information in the **Dataset Summary** section:
-  - How to get the transformed data from original data and what are the main changes.
+  - How to get the transformed data from original data.
+  - Main changes of the transformation.
   - Annotations: whether has user goal, dialogue acts, state, db results, etc.
-- include the data statistics given by `check.py` (in `data/unified_datasets/$dataset/stat.txt`) in the **Dataset Structure->Data Splits** section.
+- include the data statistics given by `check.py` (in `data/unified_datasets/$dataset/stat.txt`) in the **Data Splits** section.